FirebaseExtended/reactfire/README.md

 ### For development

-1. `yarn install`
+1. At the project root, run `yarn install`
-1. `cd` into the _reactfire/reactfire_ directory. run `yarn run watch`.
+1. `cd` into the _reactfire_ directory.
+Run `yarn` and `yarn watch`.
-1. In a new terminal, `cd` into the _reactfire/sample-simple_ directory. run `yarn start`.
+1. In a new terminal, `cd` into the _reactfire/sample-simple_ directory. run `yarn` and `yarn start`.
-1. Head over to https://localhost:3000 to see the running sample
+1. Head over to https://localhost:3000 to see the running sample!
+If you edit the reactfire source, the sample will reload.

 ### Testing